mysql/mysql-utilities/doc/man/mut.rst

 .. option:: --suite=<suite>

-   test suite to execute - list option multiple times for multiple suites
+   Test suite to execute - list option multiple times for multiple suites.

 .. option:: --skip-test=<test>

-   exclude *test* - list option multiple times for multiple tests
+   Exclude *test* - list option multiple times for multiple tests.

 .. option:: --skip-tests=<tests>

-   exclude *tests* that begin with this string
+   Exclude *tests* that begin with this string.

 .. option:: --start-test=<prefix>

-   start executing tests that begin with *prefix*
+   Start executing tests that begin with *prefix*.

 .. option:: --skip-long

-   exclude tests that require greater resources or take a long time to run
+   Exclude tests that require greater resources or take a long time to run.

 .. option:: --testdir=<path>

-   Path to test directory
+   Path to test directory.

 .. option:: --start-port=<port>

-   starting port for spawned servers
+   Starting port for spawned servers.

 .. option:: --record

-   record output of specified test if successful - works with only one test selected
+   Record output of specified test if successful - works with only one test selected.

 .. option:: --sorted

-   execute tests sorted by suite.name (default = True)
+   Execute tests sorted by suite.name (default = True).

 .. option:: --utildir=<path>

-   location of utilities
+   Location of utilities.

 .. option:: --width=<number>

-   Display width
+   Display width.

 .. option:: --force, -f

-   Do not abort when a test fails
+   Do not abort when a test fails.

 .. option:: --verbose, -v

-   control how much information is displayed.
+   Control how much information is displayed.
 For example, -v = verbose, -vv = more verbose, -vvv = debug.
-Use -vvv to display actual results of test cases to the screen and ignore result processing - used to diagnose test execution problems
+Use -vvv to display actual results of test cases to the screen and ignore result processing - used to diagnose test execution problems.

 NOTES
 -----